 In principle, no re-sit entries will be made for GCSE subjects.
-However all year 12 students who did not achieve a 4 or above in Maths and English will be entered to re-sit and will be expected to attend classes.
+However all year 12 students who did not achieve a 4 or above in Maths and English Language (or English Literature) will be entered to re-sit and will be expected to attend classes.